tw050x/tw050x.net/documentation/repository.md

 rs.status()
 ```

+> You should see both instances listed as members of the replica set.
+And one of them should be marked as PRIMARY.
+The rest as SECONDARY.

 To add more instances to the replica set, connect to the primary instance (shown above) and run `rs.add("mongo-secondary-b:27017")`.

 Be sure to add the DNS names of the new instances to you hosts file: